giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-07-10-tsp-with-geneticsharp-and-blazor.md

 TSP is a classic sample to test some optimization techniques, as well it's fairly used to demonstrate how to implement a genetic algorithm.
 For these reasons I will use it to show you how to implement a basic genetic algorithm in Unity3D using GeneticSharp.

+{% note this post is a like a mirror of the {% TSP with GeneticSharp an Unity3D %}.
+It's using the same way to teach TSP and GeneticSharp, but instead of Unity3D, this one is teach a few about Blazor %}

 ## Prerequisites
 To better understand this tutorial, you need to have some experiences/knowledges in: